holys/initials-avatar/README.md

 ### HTTP Example
 ```
-// compile it
-$ make

 // run it at :3000 by default.
+Assumes $GOBIN is in your $PATH.
 $ avatar

 // try it on your browser